kedro-org/kedro-viz/README.md

                             browser or not.
 Browser will only be opened if host is localhost.
 Defaults to True.

-  --load-file FILE          Path to load the kedro-viz from a directory --save-file FILE          Path to save the kedro-viz to a directory --pipeline TEXT           Name of the registered pipeline to visualise.
+  --load-file FILE          Path to load kedro-viz data from a directory --save-file FILE          Path to save kedro-viz data to a directory --pipeline TEXT           Name of the registered pipeline to visualise.
 If not
                             set, the default pipeline is visualised